-Often times, urgency is accompanied by urinary leakage (urge incontinence), urinary frequency, nocturia (nighttime frequency), and dysuria (painful urination).
+Urgency can also be triggered by bladder irritants such as caffeine, carbonated beverages, tea, and sugar.
+Oftentimes, urgency is accompanied by urinary leakage (urge incontinence), urinary frequency, nocturia (night time frequency), and dysuria (painful urination).

-Medications are often prescribed when conservative measures fail and are effective in decreasing urgency and urge incontinence episodes.
+- Medications – often prescribed when conservative measures fail.
+Medications can be effective in decreasing urgency and urge incontinence episodes.